HomeBlogMarketingSEM & PPCThe Ultimate Guide to Ecommerce PPC

 Your campaigns should strike a balance between standing out and matching the search intent of a user.
 Check out your competitors for inspiration.
 Do you see a theme in the types of images your competitors use?
 Or maybe some commonality in their texts’ tone of voice?

-If your competitors are all doing something similarly, there’s probably a reason for this (and the reason is that it works with your customers.)
+If your competitors are all doing something similar, there’s probably a reason for this (and the reason is that it works with your customers.)
 So, do what they do… but better.
 It’s critical to strike a good balance between what is proven to work and what will make you stand out.

 When you create your own ads, you want to follow suit and use the themes and motives that work with your audience, while highlighting your brand’s uniqueness.